Chaottiic/StadiaCord/README.md

 - Run main.exec
 - "Terminal" wants access to control "Google Chrome" -> Ok
 - Go to Discord -> Settings -> Game Activity -> Enabled
+> If this does not work, please go below and compile it.
+Some modules may be missing and need to be compiled freshly.

 ## Compiling
 > Not required unless you want to edit source code.